elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/tools/bpf/bpftool/Documentation/bpftool-map.rst

 		  kernel needs it to collect metadata related to the inner maps that the new map will work with.

-		  Keyword **offload_dev** expects a network interface name, and is used to request hardware offload for the map.
+		  Keyword **dev** expects a network interface name, and is used to request hardware offload for the map.

 	**bpftool map dump**    *MAP*
 		  Dump all entries in a given *MAP*.
 In case of **name**,